carlos-menezes/dbw-projeto/README.md

 2. If you've added code that should be tested, add tests.
 3. If you've changed APIs, update the documentation.
 4. Ensure the test suite passes.
-5. Lint the code by running `npm run lint`.
 6. Issue the pull request.